zhengshuai1001/JiKouCompany/README.md

 Someone who thinks the world is always cheating him is right.
 He is missing that wonderful feeling of trust in someone or something.

+I have not failed.
+I've just found 10,000 ways that won't work.